ICanBoogie/ICanBoogie/README.md

 ## Requirements

-The minimum requirement is PHP 5.6.
+The package requires PHP 7.2 or later.